maui3831/ocr/README.md

 ## Project Description

 This project implements a web-based Optical Character Recognition (OCR) neural network trainer using Streamlit.
-It allows users to train and compare three different single-hidden-layer perceptron models, each employing a distinct weight initialization strategy:
+It allows users to train and do inference on the multilayer perceptron model, employing a distinct weight initialization strategy through He initialization.

-**PerceptronOCR (Normal Initialization):** Uses basic random initialization for weights.

-**GlorotOCR (Glorot/Xavier Initialization):** Implements Glorot initialization, typically suited for sigmoid/tanh activations.

 **KaimingOCR (Kaiming He Initialization):** Implements Kaiming He initialization, specifically designed for ReLU activations.